PawaOx4th/PawaOx4th/README.md

 - 🔭 I’m currently find a Job Frontend Developer (Vue.js and React).
 - 🌱 I’m like React, VueJs, Javascript, Typescript and Dart
 - 💬 Graduate Computer Engineering RMUTT 2019
-- 💻 I'm Software engineer at KOS design thailand.
+- 💻 I'm Team lead software engineer at KOS design thailand.
 - 📫 How to reach me: pawaOx4th#gmail
 - 😄 "The destination isn't more important than the story on the way."
 - 🏳️‍🌈🏳️‍🌈🏳️‍🌈🏳️‍🌈 Fun fact: LGBTIQA+(Gay)